What is the best .308 caliber pistol available on today’s crowded market?

 Offering a lot more “thump” when compared to varmint-caliber benchrest or AR-15 pistols, they are attractive for those seeking to deliver more than a puny 55-grain pill at extended distances.

-There has never been a better time for those who are a fan of super-sized large-format pistols than today.
+There has never been a better time for those who are fans of super-sized large-format pistols than today.

 The Latest firearm Reviews: